gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-provider/search.md

+---
+title: Search
+order: 1
+---

-# Select
+# Search

-> Select items from the catalog and build your order
+> Search for services by intent

 ## Overview

-> The BAP will send items to the BPP to build the order
+> The BAP will send the search intent to the BPP for services

 ## Request

 ### URL

-> /select
+> /search

 ### Method